sferguson12/dungeon-alchemist-post-processor/README.md

 The default background color on the map is set to black.
 To change this, edit the `DEFAULT_BACKGROUND_COLOR` in `MapGridProcessor`.

+**Note:** The following animations were captured with Token Vision enabled for the scene.

 #### Windows

 Windows are set with Light and Sight Restriction set to Proximity with a default